Email bomb: Text message bomb

 A "text bomb" is a similar variant of sending a large number of text messages over SMS.
 The technique is a means of cyberbullying or online harassment.
-Apps online on the Android operating system have since been banned as a means of sending text bombs.
+Application programs ("apps") online on the Android operating system have since been banned as a means of sending text bombs.
 The text messages may also lead to high phone bill charges on some mobile plans.
-Additionally, certain phone apps have also been created to prevent text bombs on Android OS.
+Additionally, certain phone apps have also been created to prevent text bombs on Android.